 It has very long hours to visit, it does not close at noon and it is free.
 Here is the patron saint of Segovia, the Virgin of Our Lady of Fuencisla.
 On one side of the Sanctuary church there is a room that can be seen through a glass from which you can see the different cloaks that are placed on the Virgin.
 The large fence that separates the High Altar from the seats of parishioners and visitors is striking.

+A 17th Century Sanctuary dedicated to the patron saint of Segovia: The Virgin of La Fuencisla.
 Located on the outskirts of Segovia, it is a very beautiful place, with beautiful landscaping and offering sensational views of the upper part of Segovia, especially the Alcazar. .
 The temple is of great beauty and the welcome of the nuns is remarkable.
 The Sanctuary is at the foot of the Peñas Grajeras Rocks, which help to create the beauty of the scenery.
+A beautiful visit!

 It's very nice, they say they were going to throw an innocent lady off a cliff, but it turned out that when she fell she didn't get any scratches.